EU vertical restraints can expose your business to anti-competitive risks if agreements aren’t carefully structured.

 In an exclusive distribution arrangement, the parties agree that the products will only be sold to a specific distributor in a certain territory.
 The distributor is then prohibited from selling the products into other specified territories which have been allotted to other distributors.

-Exclusive distribution is covered by the vertical agreement block exemption.
+The vertical agreement block exemption covers exclusive distribution.
 But, if this does not apply (for example, because of the market share of the parties) the guidelines provide that the supplier’s and its competitors’ positions in the market, the market’s maturity and the level of the supply and distribution chain which is affected, are important factors to be considered in determining whether the arrangement is anti-competitive.
-In addition, the potential risk of complicity between buyers and the market position at the distributor level may be relevant.
+Additionally, the potential risk of complicity between buyers and the market position at the distributor level may also be relevant.

 Selective distribution